 The indirect expense is expense occur indirectly they are generated in connection with the selling of goods and service and its distribution.
 Indirect expense examples are machinery, depreciation, wages, etc.

 Revenue expenditure is the expenditure incurred by the company during its normal course of business operations for which the benefit will also be received in the same accounting period in which it is incurred and is shown as the expense in the income statement of the company.
 Generally, such expenditures will be divided into two categories i.e., expenses on maintenance of revenue-generating assets and the expenses on things used for generating the revenue of the business.

 It includes the spending by the company on the expense which will match with the reported revenues on the statement of income of the current year.
 It is charged at the expense in the statement of income as soon as the cost is incurred as by this business is using the accounting principle of matching for linking the expense incurred with the revenues generated in the same reporting period.
 With this concept, the income statement results will give more accurate results to the user of the income statement of the company.

-This has been a guide to Revenue Expenditure Examples.
-Here we discuss the list of different examples of the revenue expenditure with a detailed and brief explanation.
+This has been a guide to Revenue Expenditure and its meaning.
+Here we discuss the list of examples of the revenue expenditure along with its types and detailed explanation.
 You can learn more about accounting from the following articles –